 Distance: 6km return

-While much of the Mornington Peninsula is undulating, this out-and-back section of the Two Bays Walking Track is ideal for uninspired city runners looking to lace up somewhere new.
-Starting at Dromana beach, climb the picturesque 3km to the top of Arthurs Seat along Latrobe Parade, before turning around to make the (arguably harder) descent back down to the foreshore.
-Reward yourself with a post-run dip in Port Phillip Bay — warm weather not guaranteed.
-For experienced runners looking for an extra challenge, Two Bays Walking Track is a continuous route running a total of 26kms from Dromana to Bushrangers Bay, breezing through bushland and coastal scenery.
+This out-and-back section of the Two Bays Walking Track is ideal for city runners looking to lace up somewhere new.
+Start at Dromana beach, climb the picturesque 3km to the top of Arthurs Seat along Latrobe Parade, before turning around to make the (arguably harder) descent back down to the foreshore.

 8. East Sherbrooke Forest Walk, Dandenong Ranges